Measurement of $\psi(2S)$ to $J/\psi$ cross-section ratio as function of multiplicity in $p$Pb collisions

 \section{Results}

-Figure~\ref{RPVN} shows the normalised ratio of \psitwos to \jpsi cross-sections measured as a function of $\npv/\langle\npv\rangle_{\rm NB}$.
-The nonprompt production ratio does not show a dependence on $\npv$ in either beam configuration.
-This is expected as the $b$-hadron production in different multiplicity bins will only affect the cross-sections of the \psitwos and \jpsi mesons, but not their ratio.
-The prompt production ratio shows a decreasing trend with $\npv$ in the $p$Pb configuration, with a linear slope deviating from zero by 3.6 units of standard deviations ($\sigma$) and confirming the result from a similar previous \lhcb analysis with 13\tev $\proton\proton$ collision data~\cite{LHCb-PAPER-2023-035}.
-No similar trend is observed in the Pb$p$ configuration, with a fitted slope only deviating from zero by $0.5\sigma$.
+Figure~\ref{RPVN} shows the normalised ratio of \psitwos to \jpsi cross-sections as a function of $\npv/\langle\npv\rangle_{\rm NB}$.
+The nonprompt production ratio exhibits no significant dependence on $\npv$ in either beam configuration.
+This behaviour is expected, since variations in $b$-hadron production across multiplicity bins affect the absolute cross-sections of the \psitwos and \jpsi mesons individually, but largely cancel in their ratio.

+In contrast, for the $p$Pb configuration, the prompt production ratio shows a clear decreasing trend with $\npv$ in the $p$Pb configuration.
+Specifically, the hypothesis of a constant normalised ratio is strongly disfavored, with the p-value of $ 5\times10^{-6}$.
+A linear fit $f(x) = p_1 ( x-x_0) + p_0$, where $x_0$ is the mean of $x$, provides a good description of the observed decrease, as shown in Fig.~\ref{RatioPVN}, yielding $p_1=-0.281\pm0.057$ and $p_0=1.046\pm 0.036$ with a chisquare probability of $P_L(\chi^2)=0.10$.
+This multiplicity dependence is consistent with theoretical prediction of charmonium production modification due to hot-medium effects from QGP droplets~\cite{Wen:2022utn,Bai:2024xmm}.
+However, for the Pb$p$ configuration, the data are consistent with the absence of a significant dependence on multiplicity, where the linear fit result gives $p_1=-0.055\pm0.054$ and $p_0=0.970\pm0.038$ with $P_L(\chi^2)=0.01$, and the fit with a constant gives a p-value of $0.04$.

-The normalised ratio as a function of $\nfwd/\langle\nfwd\rangle_{\rm NB}$, measured in the same rapidity as the charmonia, is presented in Fig.~\ref{RFor}, and a similar result as for $\npv$ is found.
+The dependence on $\nfwd/\langle\nfwd\rangle_{\rm NB}$, measured in the same rapidity region as the charmonia, is shown in Fig.~\ref{RFor}.
+A pattern consistent with that observed for $\npv$ is found.